stablestud/au-packages/ringcentral/ReadMe.md

  * chocolateyRequestTimeout - How long before a web request will time out.
 Set by config `webRequestTimeoutSeconds`
  * chocolateyResponseTimeout - How long to wait for a download to complete?
 Set by config `commandExecutionTimeoutSeconds`
  * ChocolateyPowerShellHost - Are we using the built-in PowerShell host?
 Set by `--use-system-powershell` or the feature `powershellHost`

-#### Business Edition Variables

- * ChocolateyInstallArgumentsSensitive - Encrypted arguments passed from command line `--install-arguments-sensitive` that are not logged anywhere.
- * ChocolateyPackageParametersSensitive - Package parameters passed from command line `--package-parameters-sensitive` that are not logged anywhere.
- * ChocolateyLicensedVersion - What version is the licensed edition on?
- * ChocolateyLicenseType - What edition / type of the licensed edition is installed?
- * USER_CONTEXT - The original user context - different when self-service is used (Licensed)

 #### Experimental Environment Variables
 The following are experimental or use not recommended: